Prachi8282/Java-Algorithmic-Challenges/README.md

 ![image](https://user-images.githubusercontent.com/64991656/133085022-e507d7da-e824-4226-be49-0f549cd78e17.png)

-The project has two parts:
 1. Java
     - Java section will contain folders of all the data structures and algorithms topics with some pre-addressed questions.
     - Participants can solve problems and send pull requests.
 Participants can even add questions and solutions of their interest.
     - There will be a technical writing section in which participants can contribute their technical writing on any topic of java and data structures.
     - The repository provides implementations of various algorithms in one of the most fundamental general-purpose languages - java.
     - Well-documented source code with detailed explanations provides a valuable resource for educators and students alike.

-2. The webpage -( readme hosted )
-    - There shall be showcasing Daily tasks from Day 1 to Day 60.
-    - And a section to showcase technical writings of participants in the form of blogs

 ---
 ### FEATURES